Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 Besides SNG, it is also called propane-air and LP gas-air.

-3. The Source of Liquified Petroleum Gas – LP Gas
+3. What is a LPG Source: Liquefied Petroleum Gas – LP Gas

-Many people mistakenly think of liquified petroleum gas – LP gas (liquid petroleum gas) as a by-product.
+Many people mistakenly think of liquefied petroleum gas LPG – LP gas (liquid petroleum gas) as a by-product.

 In reality, LP gas is a valuable co-product produced from gas fields and crude oil refining.